MicrosoftDocs/learn/learn-pr/quantum/estimate-resources-quantum-algorithms/includes/5-estimate-resources-of-a-real-world-problem.md

 If we use a different qubit technology, for example gate-based ns ion qubits and the same surface code, the number of qubits doens't change much but the runtime became 2 days in the worst case and 18 hours in the optimistic case.
 If we change the qubit technology and the QEC code, for example, with Majorana-based qubits, factoring a 2048-bit integer using Shor’s algorithm could be done in hours with an array of 6.25 millions of qubits in the best case scenario.

 We can conclude that using Majorana qubits and a Floquet QEC code is the best choice to execute Shor's algorithm and factor a 2048-bit integer password.
-The space fleet should prepare for future quantum hackers, or work and be ready to hack our space enemies.
+The space fleet should prepare for future quantum hackers, and even better, be ready to hack our space enemies ourselves!